A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Introduction

-\item Intelligent DoF allocation: To allow a feasible beamformer design under various robustness considerations, the P-ICMV beamformer utilizes a penalization strategy to intelligently allocate the limited array DoF.
-By penalizing different terms in the objective of the P-ICMV formulation, the limited array DoF can be intelligently allocated for achieving noise reduction, interference suppression and target protection with robustness.
-Specifically, the spatial responses on all possible directions of interferences are penalized, enabling the P-ICMV beamformer to handle any number of interferences with robustness.
-In particular, the number of inequality constraints for suppressing interferences is no longer limited by the array DoF.
-In addition, the worst-case distortion of the target signal is bounded by the proposed inequality constraints.
-By aligning different values of the pre-defined parameters, different priorities among noise reduction, interference suppression and target protection can be achieved.
+\item \textbf{Robustness against three kinds of errors:} The DoA error, the SV mismatch error, and the covariance matrix estimation error, which usually appear in practical scenarios are simultaneously considered in the robust beamformer design. {\black Robustness against these errors is achieved by enforcing multiple inequality constraints, in which the presumed SVs are used to control the spatial responses of directions of interests.}

-\item Flexible robustness adjustment: From the point of dealing with different kinds of robustness situations, the P-ICMV beamformer contains a set of user-specified parameters which allow a flexible robust beamformer design.
-Specifically, different levels of DoA errors can be handled by specifying the sizes of angle regions covered by inequality constraints, different allowable target signal distortions can be controlled by the parameters in target protection inequality constraints, different suppressing preferences among interferences can be achieved by adjusting parameters involved in the min-max criterion, and different levels of array calibration errors can be dealt by controlling the $\ell_2$ norm of beamformer.
+\item \textbf{A min-max penalization criterion:} Enforcing multiple inequality constraints with limited DoF faces a design feasibility issue, especially in a multi-source scenario.
+To allow a feasible beamformer design under various robustness considerations, a penalization criterion is proposed to intelligently allocate the limited array DoF.
+Specifically, the spatial responses on all possible directions of interferences are penalized, this makes the P-ICMV beamformer able to handle multiple sources with robustness.

-\item An efficient optimization algorithm: From the optimization point of view, the P-ICMV formulation is a convex second order cone programing (SOCP), which can be solved by the well known interior point method \cite{mehrotra1992implementation}.
-However, facing with the rapid progress of digital technique, beamforming with a large-size array or limited computation capacity arise in lots of applications and computationally more efficient optimization algorithm is necessary.
-Hence, we also develop a low complexity iterative algorithm based on the alternating direction method of multipliers (ADMM) algorithm for solving the P-ICMV formulation.
-Compared to the interior point method which has a computation complexity in the a polynomial order of array size, the developed algorithm only requires a computation complexity of quadratic order per iteration. \end{enumerate}
+\item \textbf{An efficient optimization algorithm:} The proposed P-ICMV formulation is a convex second order cone programing (SOCP), we develop a low complexity iterative algorithm based on the alternating direction method of multipliers (ADMM) algorithm to solve it. {\black Also, the developed optimziation technique for solving a class of complex SOCPs itself is interesting.}